DHEC employee Eric Rogers seated at hearing, dog owner bottom right.

 The universal prayer for all dog mauling victims is urgent and forceful, "Please God, this cannot ever happen to someone else."

 The power of this prayer cannot be measured.
 It is too immense.
-This power elevates many mauling victims into a sphere of the unstoppable to prevent just one future horrific mauling.
+Its power elevates many mauling victims into a sphere of the unstoppable to prevent just one future horrific mauling.
 It rises above the comprehendible human experience and shows the unyielding compassion many of us have in our hearts towards humankind.
-Though shaken, torn, embattled and scarred, mauling victims from all walks of life rise to this place to spare another person the horror of a vicious attack.
+Though shaken, torn, embattled and scarred, mauling victims from all walks of life rise to this place to spare another person the horror of a vicious dog attack.

 DogsBite.org and all of our readers thank you Eric Rogers for your courage and compassion.
 We pray for your full recovery and that a Dillon County Grand Jury indicts this horrible dog owner.